Post-Conviction Sentence Modifications

 If you win a habeas petition, the remedy is for the conviction to be reversed and a new trial ordered.
 You are entitled to a full evidentiary hearing in front of a judge on habeas issues and are guaranteed access to an attorney.

-How Pattis & Paz Can Help
+How Pattis & Paz LLC Can Help

 At Pattis & Paz LLC, our team is highly experienced in handling post-conviction sentence modifications and commutations, offering a full range of services to support our clients.
 We begin with a thorough case review, examining all aspects of your trial, sentencing, and any new evidence or circumstances that may justify a modification or commutation.
 Our legal advocacy focuses on crafting persuasive arguments to present before the relevant courts or authorities, aiming to secure a reduction in your sentence.
 We navigate the entire process on your behalf, whether it involves filing a motion in court or petitioning the appropriate executive office for a commutation.
 Understanding that each case is unique, we tailor our approach to meet your specific needs.